Dual Target-Mounted RISs-Assisted ISAC Against Eavesdropping and Malicious Interference: System Model

-where $S$ is the radar cross section (RCS).
+where $\Lambda$ is the radar cross section (RCS).
 Therefore, the sensing SINR of the $i$-UAV target can be calculated as where $j\neq i\in\{L,E\}$.

-For further sensing performance evaluation, the CRB estimation of AoD pairs of legitimate and eavesdropper UAV targets is derived from the Fisher information matrix (FIM).
-In order to determine FIM of the $i$-UAV, first, the received echo signal given in (\ref{eq.target_sensing}) is vectorized as
+{ For further sensing performance evaluation, the CRB, which serves as a fundamental lower bound on the variance of any unbiased estimator \cite{wang2023stars, jia2023physical}, is derived from the Fisher Information Matrix (FIM) for the AoD estimation of both the legitimate $L$-UAV and eavesdropper $E$-UAV targets.} In order to determine FIM of the $i$-UAV, first, the received echo signal given in (\ref{eq.target_sensing}) is vectorized as

 where $\mathbf{p}_i= \vect(\beta_i\mathbf{a}(\theta^{\text{BS}}_i, \phi^{\text{BS}}_i)^\mathrm{H}\mathbf{a}(\theta^{\text{BS}}_i, \phi^{\text{BS}}_i)\mathbf{X})$ and $\mathbf{v}_i=\vect(\mathbf{N}_i)$.
 Then, for $\boldsymbol{\omega}_i\in\mathbb{C}^{4\times 1}=[\boldsymbol{\vartheta}_i,\boldsymbol{\delta}_i]$, and $\boldsymbol{\vartheta}_i=[\theta^{\text{BS}}_i, \phi^{\text{BS}}_i]$ and $\boldsymbol{\delta}_i=[\mathfrak{Re} (\beta_i), \mathfrak{Im}(\beta_i)]^\mathrm{T}$ the FIM for $i$-UAV $\mathbf{F}_i\in\mathbb{C}^{4\times 4} $\cite{li2007range} can be expressed as follows